Arthurkhan/star-gazer-analysis/updateLog.md

 This file tracks all modifications, implementations, deletions, and creations in the Star-Gazer-Analysis project.

+## 2025-05-21: Additional Placeholder Data Cleanup

+### Completed Improvements
+1. **Removed Placeholder Data from PeriodComparison Components**
+   - Fixed extractStaffMentions function in comparisonService.ts to work with real data
+   - Removed hard-coded staff names simulation for demo purposes
+   - Updated PeriodComparisonDisplay to work with the existing useDashboardData hook
+   - Enhanced loading states and error handling in period comparison
+   - Added more detailed comparison view in "Details" tab

+2. **Improved Historical Data Processing**
+   - Updated the rating and sentiment calculations to work with the new data structure
+   - Fixed the theme extraction logic to properly handle real data
+   - Enhanced staff mentions detection with a more robust pattern matching approach

 ## 2025-05-21: Placeholder Data Removal and Code Cleanup

 ### Completed Improvements